 As we age, eye appearance changes from gravity, fatty tissue fluctuation, and regular facial expression.
 Eyes that were once open, relaxed, inviting, and youthful become droopy, wrinkled, strained, and tired-looking despite the fact that our inner selves are the same.
 Patients complain of a tired appearance, wrinkles around the eyes, heaviness of the upper eyelids, difficulty-applying makeup, and in severe situations, even difficulty with peripheral vision.

-Besides the natural aging process, anatomic factors and genetics also predispose certain individuals to seek out the help of Dr. Brown in improving the appearance of the eyes.
+Besides the natural aging process, anatomic factors and genetics also predispose certain individuals to seek out the help of Dr. Hayley Brown in improving the appearance of the eyes.
 Both young and old individuals complain of dark circles or "bags" under the eyes.
 The eyebrows can be naturally low or descend over time and contribute to the appearance of excess skin or fullness involving the upper eyelids.
 The cheek pad can also descend over time or loose volume, unmasking underlying orbital anatomy, creating a hollow and "skeletonized" look.
 Lastly, the upper eyelid muscles can be weak; causing a droopy upper eyelid related to muscle function and not skin excess.

-What Is Involved with Eyelid Surgery?
+What Is Involved With Eyelid Surgery?

 Blepharoplasty eyelid surgery is a common procedure used to reverse signs of aging and restore a youthful, well-rested look.
 It involves removal of redundant skin and/or fat from the upper and lower eyelids.
 It does not change certain anatomic conditions which can contribute to tired-looking eyes.